 I still get chills when I hear the first chords of American Girl strike, it’s just the pure, uncorrupted rock & roll.
 Tom Petty & the Heartbreakers took a monumental career and catalog across the decade and never lost their vigor.
 It’s remarkable that Tom was always searching for the perfect song, but never overdone.
 He kept things beautifully simple a trait that allowed the masses to fall in love with every record.
 His chemistry with his band is undeniable, every member offering a crucial element to the timeless sound.

-Michael the prodigy is as interesting as MJ the icon.
+10. Michael is interesting as a prodigy and an icon.

 What can be said of the King of Pop that hasn’t already been written?
 Michael Jackson was a pop star, unlike the world, has ever seen.
 As a child of the 90’s I felt like I was well steeped in the music of Michael Jackson.
 What I didn’t realize then was his lifelong legacy as a musical prodigy.
 He was a natural talent that was just as captivating in the 70’s and early 80’s as he remained through his heyday.
 I firmly believe that the true Michael can only really be fully understood through the lens of his early years.
 It’s impossible to fully appreciate his crowning achievements without understanding the early inspiration that grounded them.